khulnasoft/integrations-core/pdh_check/README.md

 ### Installation

-The PDH check is included in the [Datadog Agent][1] package.
+The PDH check is included in the [Khulnasoft Agent][1] package.
 No additional installation is needed.

 ### Configuration